Parthia: Name

 The name "Parthia" is a continuation from Latin Parthia, from Old Persian Parthava, which was the Parthian language self-designator signifying "of the Parthians" who were an Iranian people.
 In context to its Hellenistic period, Parthia also appears as Parthyaea.

-Parthia was known as Pahlaw in the Middle Persian sources of the Sasanian period, and Pahla or Fahla by later Islamic authors.
+Parthia was known as Pahlaw in the Middle Persian sources of the Sasanian period, and Pahla or Fahla by later Islamic authors, but mainly referred to the Parthian region in the West of Iran.

 Geography

 The original location of Parthia roughly corresponds to a region in northeastern Iran, but part is in southern Turkmenistan.
-It was bordered by the Kopet Dag mountain range in the north, and the Dasht-e-Kavir desert in the south.
+It was bordered by the Kopet Dag mountain range in the north, and the Dasht-e Kavir desert in the south.
 It bordered Media on the west, Hyrcania on the north west, Margiana on the northeast, and Aria on the east.

 During Arsacid times, Parthia was united with Hyrcania as one administrative unit, and that region is therefore often (subject to context) considered a part of Parthia proper.

 By the early Sasanian period, Parthia was located in the central part of the Iranian plateau, neighboring Pars to the south, Khuzistan to the south-west, Media to the north-west, the Alborz Mountains to the north, Abarshahr to the north-east, and Kirman to the east.
 In the late Sasanian era, Parthia came to embrace central and north-central Iran but also extended to the western parts of the plateau as well.

 In the Islamic era, Parthia was believed to be located in central and western Iran.
 Ibn al-Muqaffa considered Parthia as encompassing the regions of Isfahan, Ray, Hamadan, Mah-i Nihawand and Azerbaijan.
 The same definition is found in the works of al-Khawazmi and Hamza al-Isfahani.
 Al-Dinawari, while not using the word Parthia, considered Jibal to be the realm of the last Parthian king, Artabanus IV.